Einheit 2.14 (online)

-Write a text (at least 120 words) based on the information you obtained to describe the person you interviewed in the last class.
-Please submit this task on eClass.
+Write a paragraph (at least 120 words) based on the information you obtained to describe the person you interviewed in the last class.

-This task will be assessed according to the following Rubric for Task 2.
+This task will be assessed according to the Rubric for Task 2.

-Please note: since you will be describing a classmate it might be useful to use “his/her”.
+*ACHTUNG*: since you will be describing a classmate it might be useful to use “his/her”.
 Just like we have been using “mein(e) / dein(e)” we use “ihr(e)” for her and “sein(e)” for his.
+You can review this in Einheit 2.4.
 If you don’t want to use these, but want to write about their phone number, major/minor, favourite colour, favourite class, etc., you could also use their name + s (no apostrophe in German).

 - Silvia ist meine Freundin und ihre Telefonnummer ist 0761 494200.